LFL-Lab/SQuADDS/wish_list.md

 ## Core:

-- **Speed up half-wave cavity operations and decrease memory usage** (e.g., speed up both one-time cost methods such as generating the dataset and local operations done at the edge)
 - **Create a simple API for users to contribute experimental data to SQuADDS_DB**
 - Handle cases where the user does not wish to specify a `resonator_type`
 - Improve system design for both the SQuADDS package and SQuADDS_DB